intrinio/csharp-sdk/docs/StockExchangeApi.md

             Configuration.Default.AddApiKey("api_key", "YOUR_API_KEY");

             var stockExchangeApi = new StockExchangeApi();
-            var identifier = identifier_example;  // string | A Stock Exchange identifier (MIC or Intrinio ID) var date = 2013-10-20;  // DateTime? | The date for which to return price adjustments (optional) var nextPage = "";  // string | Gets the next page of data from a previous API call (optional)
+            var identifier = "USCOMP";  // string | A Stock Exchange identifier (MIC or Intrinio ID) var date = "2018-08-14";  // DateTime? | The date for which to return price adjustments (optional) var nextPage = "";  // string | Gets the next page of data from a previous API call (optional)

             try